 - Checking out your race splits on our finish line tablets.

-- Checking to see if you won anything from the age group awards or raffle
+- Checking to see if you won anything from the age group awards

 After each race, we will be providing racers with a post-race meal, including grilled cheese sandwiches, hot homemade soup, chips, desserts, and cold and hot drinks; along with standard ultra-fare.
 Don’t be shy about asking for vegetarian options.
 We have them available but do not put them out until requested as they are not as popular.
 Please fill up.
 Most of the food is perishable and will be composted (along with the dishware) or donated.
 We will donate what we can, but we would love to see everyone enjoy it all.